ammarhakim/ammar-simjournal/source/je/je37/je37-variable-diffusion.rst

 Note that this misprediction is not a bug: one can compute the exact errors in the mean slopes and higher-moments by a careful analysis of the stencil for Scheme 1.
+Further, this issue also persists even with a constant diffusion coefficient.

 .. figure:: gcalc-s1-p2-nx-10.svg
   :width: 100%